dewet99/CambAI/README.md

 ## Description
-I created a very thorough readme file explaing word for word everything I had done and struggled with, but due to my excellent git proficiency I managed to lose all of that, so this slightly stripped down version will have to suffice because I am out of time.
+I created a very thorough readme file explainig word for word everything I had done and struggled with, but due to my excellent git proficiency I managed to lose all of that, so this slightly stripped-down version will have to suffice because I am out of time.

 ## Requirements
 - Python 3.10 or greater.